variousauthors/dj.maze/NEXTSTEPS.md

       to run the maze, those become their controls.
 Maybe later, eh?
     - for now provide a config file
-[ ] consider moving the player2 tag to the player2 starting place (top left)
+[ ] consider moving the player2 tag to the player2 starting place (top left) [ ] the victory in multiplayer should be "YELLOW WINS" vs "GREEN WINS" instead of P1 P2

 [ ] clever music
 [ ] better sprites